ihh/bracery/README.md

 ### Alternate formats

-There are several other ways you can specify these kinds of template (including, that is, the overall structure of the sentence, along with the various options for `greetings`, `wizard`, and `earthsea`).
+There are several other ways you can specify these kinds of template.
 For example, you can use Tracery-style JSON:

 ~~~~